Web Development

 • No transaction fees on any plan

-• More built-in features than competitors
+• More built-in features than Shopify

 • Strong multi-channel selling